illinois-cs241/illinois-cs241.github.io/_posts/2016-09-15-mini-valgrind.md

 ## Overview

 For this lab, you will be implementing a small version of *Valgrind*.
-Valgrind is a great tool which monitors your memory usage which you have likely used already.
-Your version will print out a summary of the memory leaks in a particular C program This lab is meant in part as preparation for your *Malloc MP*, introducing some topics and techniques which you will find helpful when approaching Malloc soon.
+Valgrind is a great tool for monitoring memory usage which you have likely used already.
+Your version will print out a summary of the memory leaks in a particular C program.
+This lab is meant in part as preparation for your *Malloc MP*, introducing some topics and techniques which you will find helpful there.

 ## Main Concepts

-The main concept of this lab is using some extra memory for each allocation (which we will call metadata) to track each block of allocated memory.
+The main concept of this lab is using some extra memory for each allocation (called metadata) to track each block of allocated memory.
 We have provided you with a struct `_meta_data` in `mini_valgrind.h`.
 The metadata is set up as a node of a linked list (remember 125 and 225?) which should store information for each allocated block of the requested size.
 This includes the memory address of the actual block, line number it was allocated at, the size, filename, and a pointer to the next allocated block.

 Here's a simple illustration: